tterb/Hyde/README.md

   - Sync-scrolling allows the preview to keep up with you as you type
 * GitHub Flavored Markdown(GFM)
 * User-friendly formatting via the toolbar
-* Syntax highlighting for Markdown and GFM-compatible HTML
+* Syntax highlighting for Markdown, GFM-compatible HTML, and YAML frontmatter
-* A collection of popular syntax-themes
+* A large collection of popular syntax-themes
 * :tada: Emoji support :tada:
 * Full screen mode
   - Write free of all distractions
-* All contained within an approachable, modular interface that caters to your workflow
 * Integrated word count
 * App can remain active in tray for quick access
+* All contained within an approachable, modular interface that caters to your workflow
 * Cross platform
   - Windows, Mac and Linux ready